-In this context, temporomandibular disorder (TMD) configures TMJ diseases that may be related to the joints, muscles, ligaments, bones, teeth, and psychological aspects.
-However, TMD can be divided into two large subgroups: those originating from joint problems, that is, those in which the signs and symptoms are related to the TMJ, and those of muscular origin, where their relationship is associated with the structures of the stomatognathic system [3-5].
+In this context, temporomandibular disorder (TMD)

+configures TMJ diseases that may be related to the bones, joints, muscles, ligaments, teeth, However, aspects.
+TMD psychological divided into two large subgroups: those originating from joint problems, that is, those in which the signs and symptoms are related to the TMJ, and those of muscular origin, where their relationship is associated with the structures of the stomatognathic system [3-5].